 At the review date the new maximum income is calculated in exactly the same way as the initial maximum with reference to the GAD tables, value of the income drawdown fund and member's age.
 The new limit for the next three years is then set at 150% of the revised amount.

 The maximum amount of income normally changes following a review.
 By how much depends on the investment performance of the fund, the amount of income taken during the reference period and the GAD interest rate at the time of review.
-If the fund has benefited from strong investment growth and a low income has been taken, the maximum level of income will undoubtedly rise.
+If the fund has benefited from strong investment growth and a low income has been taken, the maximum level of income may rise.
 Conversely, if fund performance has been poor and maximum income has been taken, the new limit is likely to be lower than before.
 Also, the higher the GAD interest rate the higher the relevant annuity on which the GAD limit is based.

 In addition to the basic requirement of a review taking place every three years, certain events trigger an additional review.
 These reviews don't alter the existing pension year or reference period structure, or indeed the timing of the next three yearly review: